-Dear Fielding Community members,
+Dear Fielding Community Members,

 Allison Davis-White Eyes, Ph.D.

-VP of Diversity, Equity, and Inclusion
+Vice President of Diversity, Equity, and Inclusion